adam-codersgu/recyclerview-fastscroller-with-value-label/README.md

 # RecyclerView fast scroller with value label

 A Kotlin-based Android library that creates a fast scroller for RecyclerView widgets.
-The RecyclerView features a draggable thumb and customisable value label.
+The scrollbar features a draggable thumb and customisable value label.
 A demo application using the scrollbar can be found [here](https://github.com/adam-codersgu/names).

 <p align="center">
   <img src="/images/recyclerview-scrollbar-fast-scroller-value-label.gif" width="150" height="300" alt="recyclerview-scrollbar-fast-scroller-value-label.gif">